 From the 2016/17 season Zinzi has been a member of the ensemble at Theater Nordhausen, Germany.

-She sang the role of Violetta in La Traviata, Desdemona in Otello, Mimi in La Bohème Rosalinde in Die Fledermaus, Blanche in Dialogues des Carmélites and Frau Fluth in Die Lustigen Weiber von Windsor at Theater Nordhausen, La Dame élégante in Les mamelles de Tirésias and Youca in Chabrier’s L’étoile with the Dutch National Opera, Berta in Il Barbiere di Siviglia with the Nederlandse Reisopera, and Lucy in Die Dreigroschenoper in the Royal Concertgebouw.
+She sang the role of Violetta in La Traviata, Desdemona in Otello, Mimi in La Bohème Rosalinde in Die Fledermaus, Blanche in Dialogues des Carmélites, Frau Fluth in Die Lustigen Weiber von Windsor an Cendrillon in Cendrillon at Theater Nordhausen, La Dame élégante in Les mamelles de Tirésias and Youca in Chabrier’s L’étoile with the Dutch National Opera, Berta in Il Barbiere di Siviglia with the Nederlandse Reisopera, and Lucy in Die Dreigroschenoper in the Royal Concertgebouw.

 Zinzi has worked with conductors Michael Helmrath, Daniel Klajner, Johannes Pell, Patrick Fournillier, Antonino Fogliani, H.K.
 Grüber and Etienne Siebens and directors Katharina Thoma, Anette Leistenschneider, Ted Huffman, Zack Winokur, Laurence Dale, Laurent Pelly, Marc Krone, Wilma Sekrève and Marcel Sijm.

 She participated in master classes with Dame Kiri Te Kanawa, Christa Ludwig, Ira Siff, Margreet Honig, Jard van Nes, Dennis O’Neill and Doris Soffel.